Time Out says

-The slightly ritzy plush of Frederick’s entrance cocktail bar, the surprising spaciousness of the dining room beyond, the striking 1980s artwork, the lofty conservatory and pretty hidden garden alongside – all come together to convey the idea that a meal here is a bit of a treat.
-Very proper, attentive and enthusiastic service adds to the feel of pampering brio, a well-polished style that has long made this a favourite spot for birthdays, weddings, anniversaries and other celebrations.
+This popular Islington restaurant has been in the same family since it launched, back in the late '60s.
+The slightly ritzy plush of Frederick’s entrance cocktail bar, the surprising spaciousness of the dining room beyond, the striking 1980s artwork, the lofty conservatory and pretty hidden garden alongside all come together to convey the idea that a meal here is a bit of a treat.

 |Do you own this business?|